powa-team/powa/docs/components/powa-archivist/development.rst

 ------------------------------------

 **query_cleanup**:
-  This can contain any SQL code, which will be executed as is just after the **query_source** function has been executed.
+  This can contain any SQL code, which will be executed as-is **for remote snapshot** by **powa-collector** just after the **query_source** function has been executed.
+The same code should normally be present in the *snapshot function* for *local snapshot*, when the passed `server id` is **0**.
 This is normally not required, but if for example you don't want to store cumulated data in each snapshot, this is the right place to reset the metrics your extension stores.
+You can refer to `pg_qualstats` integration for a usage example.

 .. warning::